zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Raphaela says, “Well, no, I don’t think that would be right for us,” meaning she doesn’t want to be in a polygamous relationship.
 Sh e says, “The more people involved in a relationship, the more difficult it b ecomes.”
 Karam says, “Then you wouldn’t be open to an open marriage.”
 “To be open to” means to be willing to consider, to be willing to try.
 Karam is asking if Daniel and Raphaela would be willing to try an open marriage.

-An “open marriage” is a marriage, I’m told, where t he husband and wife agree that they can have sexual relationships with people  outside of the marriage and yet still remain married.
+An “open marriage” is a marriage, I’m told, where the husband and wife agree that they can have sexual relationships with people  outside of the marriage and yet still remain married.
 Now, this is different th an someone having an “affair” (affair).
 When you have an affair, you have sexual relations with someone who is not your husband or wife, without the husband or wi fe knowing about it.
 An open relationship is when you know about it, I guess.
 Ra phaela says, “That’s probably not what I want.”
 So she doesn’t want that either.
 So Karam is confused.
 He’s trying to find out exactly what Raphaela is talking  about.

 He then says, “The only other unconventional marria ges I can think of are arranged marriages and May-December romances.”
 An “ arranged (arranged) marriage” is a marriage where the husband and wife are chosen for each other, usually by the parents.
 This is still done in some societies, where the parents decide who their children will marry.
 I did not and  do not have an arranged marriage.
 My parents did not select my wife.
 In fac t, when they met my then girlfriend, they advised her not to marry me, but f ortunately she didn’t listen.
 Maybe she should have.